 - Check sources before doing so.

-- If you are unsure if it is a legitimate site, call the IT Help Desk (X3402) we can assist.
+- If you are unsure if it is a legitimate site, please forward the message to: Phish.Tank@aic.edu OR call the IT Help Desk (X3402) we can assist.

 - IT will also not email you about storage limits or with links to re-validate your account